 In the wild there are about 2500 individuals.
 Which actually makes the Bengal tiger the most populated tiger subspecies, which is an alarming current state.
 There used to be 9 subspecies of tigers: Bengal, Siberian, Indochinese, Malayan, South China, Sumatran, Caspian, Javan and Bali tiger.
 The last three have gone completely extinct, one lives in the wild and the rest are endangered species.

-White tiger is not a separate subspecies - this colour version only occurs among the Bengal subspecies, with regular stripes and blue eyes.
+White tiger is not a separate subspecies - this colour version - leucistic form of colour - only occurs among the Bengal subspecies, with regular stripes and blue eyes.

 The estimation is that only 1 in 10 000 of born Bengal tigers is white in the wild.

 For the ADOPTION DONATION for Carmen we would like to thank: BRANISLAV MIKULA.